Helperbird/website/src/pages/support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge.md

 ![Step one of how to use immersive reader in Google docs](/assets/images/guide/readermode/open-the-helperbird-extension.png)

-Either scroll until you see the Reader mode option.
+Either scroll until you see the Reading Mode option.
 You can also search for it using the search bar feature.

 ![Highlight the text you want to use in Immersive reader.](/assets/images/guide/readermode/turn-it-on.png)

 Highlight the text you want to use in Immersive reader.

 Click the switch from Off to On.
-This will enable and turn on Reader mode on any website you visit on Google Chrome, Firefox or Edge.
+This will enable and turn on Reading Mode on any website you visit on Google Chrome, Firefox or Edge.

 You can also change the theme from light to dark.